 If handmade soap, scented candles and organic salves are your thing, you will love the Gallery Walk.
 For couples, half of you might want to pull up stool at the Vineyard and Winery or grab yourself some jerky because it could be a long afternoon.

-For parents with small children, The Glass Shop, might be the stuff of nightmares.
+For parents with small children, The Glass Studio, might be the stuff of nightmares.
 The wares in here are brightly coloured, interestingly shaped and all very breakable.
 But, if you don’t have that worry, this is a fun place to walk around.

-The Glass Shop has a lot of light which makes the enormous range of sculptures, vases, and figurines come to life.
+The Glass Studio has a lot of light which makes the enormous range of sculptures, vases, and figurines come to life.
 Even if this isn’t the kind of thing, the pieces are so nice you find yourself thinking of people you might want to give one to as a gift.
 It’s hard to walk around and not appreciate the work gone into making everything.